image357/password/docs/rest.md

 func EnableTLS(certFile string, keyFile string)
 ```

-EnableTLS will set the rest backend to https mode.
-Must be used before starting a rest sever with accessible paths to a public certificate file and private key file.
+EnableTLS will set the REST backend to https mode.
+Must be used before starting a REST sever with accessible paths to a public certificate file and private key file.

 <a name="FullAccessCallback"></a>
 ## func [FullAccessCallback](<https://github.com/image357/password/blob/main/rest/access.go#L17>)